VicLT/VicLT/README.md

-# Hi, I'm Victor Lamas 👋
+# Hi, I'm Víctor Lamas 👋
 ## BACKEND & ANDROID JUNIOR DEVELOPER

 I am Higher Technician in Multiplatform Applications Development trained in the creation of desktop and mobile solutions.
 Focus on digital accessibility to design inclusive experiences.